Development of a first-in-class inhibitor of FIH for cancer immunotherapy

 Lead Optimisation Campaign

-Moreover, valorisation activities will include the progression of hits against FIH into a lead optimisation campaign with the aim of designating a candidate drug.
+Moreover, valorisation activities will include progression of hits against FIH into a lead optimisation campaign with the aim of designating a candidate drug.

 Financiële details & Tijdlijn